I measured the TLS handshake time using Rustls and OpenSSL with nginx and found it to be more than twice as fast.

 nginx + Rustls

-I embedded Rustls into nginx and investigated its advantages over OpenSSL.
+I integrated Rustls into nginx and investigated its advantages over OpenSSL.

-As the benchmark results show, Rustls outperforms in every metric, achieving more than twice the speedup on p99.
+As the benchmark results showed, Rustls performed better in every metric, and we were able to achieve more than a 2x speedup on p99.